sujalvk888/Docscope-AI/README.md

 # 🚀 Why DocScope AI?

-DocScope AI was created as a hands-on exploration of how modern AI technologies can enhance document-based learning.
+Infidocs AI was created as a hands-on exploration of how modern AI technologies can enhance document-based learning.

 Rather than building a traditional PDF viewer, the goal was to combine **Large Language Models**, **Retrieval-Augmented Generation**, **server-side document processing**, and **interactive learning tools** into a unified educational platform.